Dr Pepper

 1885 — A Brand Name is Born

-Dr Pepper is first served at Morrison's Old Corner Drug Store in Waco, Texas.
+Charles Alderton serves the first Dr Pepper at Morrison's Old Corner Drug Store in Waco, Texas.

-The drink is mainly sold in soda fountains and hutchinson bottles.
+The carbonated drink is sold in soda fountains and hutchinson bottles, the era's standard glass container.

 1891 — Incorporation